By using this site, you agree to the Privacy Policy and Terms of Use.

 Research Gaps Hinder Progress

-Despite clear evidence of the problem’s scope, important gaps remain in understanding which interventions work best in different contexts.
-The authors note that research on effective service delivery models remains limited, particularly in resource-constrained settings where innovation is most urgently needed.
+Despite clear evidence of the problem’s scope, the commentary notes that important gaps remain in understanding which interventions work best in different contexts.
+The authors emphasize that research on effective service delivery models remains limited, particularly in resource-constrained settings where innovation is most urgently needed.

 Supporting caregivers’ mental health during the transition to parenthood is vital not only for ensuring their own wellbeing, but also for promoting healthy child development and overall family functioning.